Local Crisis Lines

 Yes.
 If you are using opioids, it is recommended that you receive methadone while you’re pregnant.
-It is proven to be safe for your baby and it is effective in helping you abstain from opioids.
+It is proven to be safe for your baby, and it is effective in helping you abstain from opioids.
 Because we are confident that this treatment is safe, and because it is so important to the health of your baby, we have procedures in place to make sure you get into treatment as quickly as possible.
 You cannot take naltrexone (Revia or Vivitrol) while you are pregnant.

 Is my information confidential?

 Yes, your information is confidential and will not be shared without your permission.
-Federal and state law and CODA policy ensures this.
+Federal and state law and CODA policy ensure this.
 The exception to this policy is a situation in which a person’s health emergency requires that we communicate with medical providers or others close to the person.

-I see that CODA has a Research Department.
+I see that CODA has a research department.
 Can I participate in studies?